ricketytoc/tp/docs/DeveloperGuide.md

 1. User requests to add a new employee with the employee's details.
 1. EmployeeManager adds the employee.
-1. EmployeeManager shows an updated list of employees.
+1. EmployeeManager shows an updated list of employees.<br>
    Use case ends.

 **Extensions**